ogonnaifepe/freight_prediction_rate/README.md

-	📁 The following Files are Created based on thecommand ran above;
+📁 The following Files are Created based on the command ran above;
-	Note: these files can be before running step 1 and 2, however you may still run as it will override ✅ 1. validation_predictions.csv -  SUBMISSION FILE!
+	Note: these files have already been created as step 1 and 2 have been executed before now, however you may still run as it will override
+✅ 1. validation_predictions.csv -  SUBMISSION FILE!

     12,000 predictions for the validation data